nathansmith/javascript-quiz/ANSWERS.md

     if (a != b) {}
     ```

     Sometimes you will have a variable that may be "truthy" or "falsy" itself, but need to infer a real `true` or `false` boolean from it.
-In such cases, you can use double negation `!!`, to say "not not something," the result of which isn't *something*, it's `true` or `false`.
+In such cases, you can use double negation `!!`, to say "not not something," the result of which is either `true` or `false`.

     ```js
     // Is always a real boolean